-The Production Advisory Group is a newly formed organization designed to streamline and facilitate the process of planning and producing performances in designated venues across campus.
+The Production Advisory Group helps to plan and produce performances in designated venues across campus.

 This group brings together specialists across disciplines and departments.
 This breadth of knowledge and experience is available to the entire campus for consultation, advice, and event support from student technicians, to help make your performance a success.
 We can help you ask the right questions to make sure your performance is planned for the most ideal space, safely and smoothly, within your allocated budget.